6885 Belfort Oaks Place, Suite 110

 The pessary is the mainstay of non- surgical management of prolapse.
 A Pessary is a silicone vaginal insert that holds prolapse in place.
 Pessaries are available in many sizes and shapes.
 It is typically inserted and removed by the patient.
 With a properly fitted pessary you won’t even know it’s there.

 These exercises help to strengthen the pelvic floor musculature.
-These exercises will not reverse prolapse but may prevent or at least slow down the progression of prolapse.
-Please see more in the Pelvic Floor Rehab section of our website.
+Pelvic floor exercises will not reverse prolapse but may prevent or at least slow down the progression of prolapse.
+Please see above for more details about Pelvic Rehabilitation.

 When a women has been diagnosed with a Cystocele, (the bladder sags or drops down) sometimes she will develop symptoms such as difficulty urinating, involuntary release of urine and pain intercourse.
 That is when she will most often seek medical attention and possible surgical options.
 Unless other Medical conditions prevent or necessitate the procedure to be done abdominally the bladder and urethra are usually repaired through an incision in the vaginal wall by pulling the prolapsed or loose tissue in the area of the prolapse in the bladder and/or urethra.